Slouch07/100_Days_of_Python/README.md

-# h1 100_Days_of_Python
+# 100 Days of Python

-This repository will be divided up into 100 days of code.
-Each day will follow along with the projects included in the 100 Days of Code course taught by Angela Yu.
+This repository will be divided up into 100 days.
+Each day will include my code for the projects included in the 100 Days of Code course taught by Angela Yu.